-(a) is approved by the Chief Executive of Environment Canterbury as meeting the following criteria and is registered on the Environment Canterbury website as a Certified Farm Environment Plan Auditor or

-(b) is a member of an International Standards Organisation accredited audit programme, that has been approved by the Chief Executive of Environment Canterbury, as including audit criteria equivalent to that set out in Part C of Schedule 7:

-- 1. has at least 5 years' professional experience in the management of pastoral, horticulture or arable farm systems; and - a. holds a Certificate of Completion in Advanced Sustainable Nutrient Management in New Zealand Agriculture from Massey University; or - b. holds a tertiary qualification in agricultural science or demonstrates an equivalent level of knowledge and experience; and - 2. is a current member of a Professional Institute that requires members to subscribe to a Code of Ethics and has a procedure in place for dealing with complaints made against members; and - 3. demonstrates to Environment Canterbury, proficiency in the auditing of Farm Environment Plans against the matters set out in Part C of Schedule 7.
+- a.
+Is approved by the Chief Executive of Environment Canterbury as meeting the following criteria and is registered on the Environment Canterbury website as a Certified Farm Environment Plan Auditor or - b.
+Is a member of an International Standards Organisation accredited audit programme, that has been approved by the Chief Executive of Environment Canterbury, as including audit criteria equivalent to that set out in Part C of Schedule 7: - c.
+Has at least 5 years' professional experience in the management of pastoral, horticulture or arable farm systems; and - i. holds a Certificate of Completion in Advanced Sustainable Nutrient Management in New Zealand Agriculture from Massey University; or - ii. holds a tertiary qualification in agricultural science or demonstrates an equivalent level of knowledge and experience; and - Is a current member of a Professional Institute that requires members to subscribe to a Code of Ethics and has a procedure in place for dealing with complaints made against members; and - 3.
+Demonstrates to Environment Canterbury, proficiency in the auditing of Farm Environment Plans against the matters set out in Part C of Schedule 7.